zhhuta/vpsnet/vps.net.md

 	build_infra(cred,infr,vms_db)

-After all our main function should looks next
+After all of this our main function should looks like:

-## Main

 	def main():
 		email = raw_input("Enter your email that you use with vps.net:")